tigrkoshka/2023-MIPT-PL-Concepts/karma/include/disassembler/README.md

 described above.

-The exported methods of the `Disassembler` class accept a single compulsory parameter specifying the path to the Karma executable file to be decompiled as well as the following optional parameters:
+The exported methods of the `Disassembler` class accept a single compulsory parameter specifying the path to the Karma executable file to be disassembled as well as the following optional parameters:

-* **Destination**: specifies the destination to output the resulting Karma assembler code and may be provided as:
+* **Destination**: the destination to output the resulting Karma assembler code and, may be provided as:
     * the path of the resulting file
     * an `std::ostream`

-  Defaults to a file in the same directory as the provided Karma executable file with the same name, with the last extension dropped and replaced with `_disassembled.krm`
+  Defaults to a file in the same directory as the provided Karma executable file, with the same name, and with the last extension dropped and replaced with `_disassembled.krm`

 * **Logger**: the output stream to print the disassembling process info,